Dre Campbell Farm

 There are about 17,000 recognized species of braconids in the order Hymenoptera [3].
 However, many of them are found in North America, Australia, Europe, and other temperate climates.

 They live in diverse habitats.
-You will also find different species throughout the world, wherever there are suitable warm, humid conditions.
+You’ll find various species around the world in warm, humid places.

 Other Beneficial Wasps